Documentation Index

 User Test Complete

 When: A user-triggered test has finished.
+What you see:- Test results with step-by-step breakdown

 - Screenshots captured during the test